KitScan is a local, web-based security scanner for source code projects.

 Typical usage flow

-- Run Phase A (or use Run All Phases).
+- Run Phase A (or click Run All Phases to run both sequentially).

 - Run Phase B for deeper analysis.